The Reality of High-Reliability Organizations

 I think the answer is ZERO.
-Rickover’s Nuclear Navy was (and still is even after he is gone for almost forty years) an organization that achieves the amazing record of ZERO reactor safety related accidents.
+Rickover’s Nuclear Navy was (and still is even after he is gone for almost forty years) an organization that achieves an amazing record of ZERO reactor safety-related accidents.
 There were no fatalities, no major releases of radioactive material, and no core-melt accidents.
-And this record was set during Rickover’s leadership when the Navy was running hundreds of reactor at sea every year.
-Today that’s a record of sixty years of continuous operation of many nuclear reactors without a major reactor related accident.
+And this record was set during Rickover’s leadership when the Navy was running hundreds of reactors at sea every year.
+Today that’s a record of sixty years of continuous operation of many nuclear reactors without a major reactor-related accident.

 If you are in the process industry, think of this as all the US refineries having no fires or explosions or significant environmental releases for 60 years.